Kong/docs.konghq.com/app/0.3.x/admin-api.md

 ### List All Plugin Configurations

-You can use the `/plugins_configuration` endpoint to acces a global list of all the configured plugins on your cluster.
+You can use the `/plugins_configuration` endpoint to access a global list of all the configured plugins on your cluster.

 **Endpoint**